-The shotcreting operations were subject to a variety of different contraints, such as tidal cycles limiting the shotcreting period, the use of an inflatable zodiac to carry the nozzleman and his helper, and the equipment being kept on the barge attached to the structure-all of which made communication between the nozzleman and the gun operator difficult.
+The shotcreting operations were subject to a variety of different constraints, such as tidal cycles limiting the shotcreting period, the use of an inflatable zodiac to carry the nozzleman and his helper, and the equipment being kept on the barge attached to the structure-all of which made communication between the nozzleman and the gun operator difficult.

-The shotcrete gun used for the project was a barrel type gun (Aliva 240-5) with a 50 mm (2 in.) diameter and 150 m (490 ft) long hose to cover the distance between the structure and the barge.
-The dry materials [supplied in 1000 kg (2200 lb) bags], as well as potable water, were kept at approximately 25 C (77 F) on the barge.
-This high temperature was important to properly activate the powdered set-accelerator admixture premixed with the other dry materials (cement, silica fume, and aggregates).
-A liquid air-entraining admixture was added to the mixing water at a dosage of 20 mL/L (2% solution) of water.
+The shotcrete gun used for the project was a barrel type gun (Aliva 240-5) with a 2 in.
+(50 mm) diameter and 490 ft (150 m) long hose to cover the distance between the structure and the barge.
+The dry materials (supplied in 2200 lb [1000 kg] bags), as well as potable water, were kept at approximately 77 °F (25 °C) on the barge.
+This high temperature was important to properly activate the powdered set accelerator admixture premixed with the other dry materials (cement, silica fume, and aggregates).
+A liquid air-entraining admixture was added to the mixing water at a dosage of 20 mL/L (0.18 oz/g) (2% solution) of water.